SAP BEx Query Designer Tutorial

 Filters

-Filters are used to restrict the data retrieved by a query.
-Filters can be dynamic or static in nature.
-Values entered as static filters cannot be overwritten by users at runtime while dynamic filters or variables can be overwritten by user / system during query execution.
+Filters restrict the data retrieved by a query.
+Filters can be dynamic or static.
+Static filter values cannot be overwritten by users at runtime, while dynamic filters or variables can be overwritten by the user or system during query execution.

 1. Select the “Filter” tab.